jbloomlab/dms_tools/docs/index.rst

 `dms_tools`_ is suited for the following analyses:

     1) If you have sequenced a gene using barcoded subamplicon sequencing, you can process the FASTQ files to count the mutations using :ref:`dms_barcodedsubamplicons`.
-If you are using subassembly, you can process the FASTQ files using :ref:`dms_subassemble` and then count the frequencies of variants / mutations using `dms_matchsubassembledbarcodes`.
+If you are using subassembly, you can process the FASTQ files using :ref:`dms_subassemble` and then count the frequencies of variants / mutations using :ref:`dms_matchsubassembledbarcodes`.
 In either case, you can summarize the results for multiple samples with :ref:`dms_summarizealignments`.

     2) You have subjected a library of mutant genes to selection under two conditions, and wish to identify mutations that are favored under one versus the other.
 You can do this using :ref:`dms_diffselection` or :ref:`dms_inferdiffprefs`, and visualize the results using :ref:`dms_logoplot`.